Photo Credit Laserland / CC

 Vision is another interesting subject.
 Human beings actually really suck at seeing things.
 A great deal of how scientists theorize that we view the world is through a quick visual snapshot and a great deal of interpolation.
-What if we could hack the retina or even the occipital lobe to transmit more frequent or modified views of the world around us (like Magic Leap is currently trying and apparently failing to do)?
+What if we could hack the retina or even the occipital lobe to transmit more frequent or modified views of the world around us (like is currently trying and apparently )?
 Could we adjust our cognitive perception of the world such that, even if we took the technology away, our perception of reality would be different?

 I’ll make a bold claim to say that modern society and the organization of people has all but destroyed Darwinian evolution within human beings.
 We don’t need to worry about prey hunting us anymore.
 Those of us privileged enough to live in a developed nation and be born into a stable enough family don’t typically have to worry about food or shelter.
 Survival of the fittest for many human beings is a thing of the past.